Chakir-Manale/Text-Editor/README.md

-# simple text editor
+#simple text editor
-# desktop application
+#desktop application
 #using java
+#made by me ☺